ashay/panther-ocaml/README.md

 implementation that opens the decrypted file for reading, then _deletes_ the file to remove its inode entry, while using the file descriptor to periodically read and monitor the file for changes.

+## Building and Using Panther ##

+Assuming you have [opam](https://opam.ocaml.org/) and [Dune](https://github.com/ocaml/dune) installed, first install the
+dependencies:

+    opam install base core cryptokit fswatch_lwt ppx_let

+Then build Panther:

+    dune build

+This will create the binary in `_build/default/bin/panther.exe`.

+Running `panther.exe` without any options list possible invocations:

+    USAGE: panther command args...

+      panther encrypt src dst  # encrypt src file and save into dst file panther decrypt src dst  # decrypt src file and save into dst file panther edit src         # edit src file by copying decrypted text into /tmp

+Finally, set the `EDITOR` environment variable to name of your preferred editor such as `vi`, `vim`, `nvim`, or `emacs`.

+As a sample use case, start editing like so:

+    panther edit new-file

+The program will ask for a password (eventually turned into an encryption key) that will be used to encrypt and decrypt the file contents.
+Panther will then open your preferred editor.
+Periodically, as the editor saves new content, the file `new-file` will be updated with the encrypted contents.